StackVista/stackstate-docs/README.md

-# StackState
+# Rancher Observability

-**These documentation pages cover all functionality in the StackState product**.
+**These documentation pages cover all functionality in the Rancher Observability product**.

 ### Get started